shredthaGNAR/list-of-my-starred-repos/README.md

 * [abilzerian/LLM-Prompt-Library](https://github.com/abilzerian/LLM-Prompt-Library): A playground of highly experimental prompts, Jinja2 templates & scripts for machine intelligence models from OpenAI, Anthropic, DeepSeek, Meta, Mistral, Google, xAI & others.
 Alex Bilzerian (2022-2025).
 * [jamesponddotco/llm-prompts](https://github.com/jamesponddotco/llm-prompts): [READ-ONLY] A collection of prompts for enhancing productivity with large language models.
 * [brkunver/llm-toolbox](https://github.com/brkunver/llm-toolbox): Browser extension for popular LLMs
+* [jatinkrmalik/LLMFeeder](https://github.com/jatinkrmalik/LLMFeeder): Brower extension to convert web pages to clean Markdown and copy to clipboard so you can feed it to your favorite LLM model as context with just 1 click!
 * [kartikm7/llocal](https://github.com/kartikm7/llocal): Aiming to provide a seamless and privacy driven chatting experience with open-sourced technologies(Ollama), particularly open sourced LLM's(eg. Llama3, Phi-3, Mistral).
 Focused on ease of use.
 Available on both Windows and Mac.
 * [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code): An open-source multi-provider AI assisted CLI development tool.
 Use whatever LLM you want to code in your terminal.
 * [lobehub/lobehub](https://github.com/lobehub/lobehub): The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
 * [mudler/LocalAI](https://github.com/mudler/LocalAI): :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more.
 Features: Generate Text, MCP, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 * [nagaraj-real/localaipilot-api](https://github.com/nagaraj-real/localaipilot-api): API container for Local AI Pilot extension
+* [locale-switcher/locale-switcher](https://github.com/locale-switcher/locale-switcher): Browser Extension to quickly change your browser locale.
 * [cleidigh/Localfolder-TB](https://github.com/cleidigh/Localfolder-TB): Thunderbird Add-On to add additional local folders to accounts
 * [TCB13/LoFloccus](https://github.com/TCB13/LoFloccus): Sync Floccus' browser bookmarks to a local folder / any cloud.
 * [gkoehler/LogiCircleDownloader](https://github.com/gkoehler/LogiCircleDownloader): Automatically download all your videos from your Logi Circle camera